 Humor in Clay: Angelik Vizcarrondo-Laboy and ‘Sleight of Hand’

 On January 7 at 7:00 pm ET, Trust Talk participants escaped the news for an evening of humor and funk.
-Angelik Vizcarrondo-Laboy, Assistant Curator at the Museum of Arts and Design, shared her lively exhibition Sleight of Hand and was joined in conversation with Garth John, Curator at the Everson Museum.
+Angelik Vizcarrondo-Laboy, Assistant Curator at the Museum of Arts and Design, shared her lively exhibition Sleight of Hand and was joined in conversation with Garth Johnson, Curator at the Everson Museum.
 Angelik’s exhibition, on view at the Center for Craft through January 22, explores how contemporary ceramic artists use humor to break down defensive walls.
 The exhibition showcases the work of six contemporary artists, all of whom are people of color.
 By focusing on the work of diverse artists, Angelik’s exhibition does important work in creating space for these voices in a field that has a history of underrepresentation.

 Angelik began her lecture by providing context for her work with contemporary ceramics with the funk movement.
 The funk movement was anti-establishment at its core and is difficult to define.
 The movement is generally understood to have begun in the 1950s with artists and craftsmen like subversive ceramicist Robert Arneson creating figurative work meant to evoke a response in the viewer.